 3.13.1 Modeling Piping and Duct Losses.
 Do not model piping or duct losses.
-Refer to the mandatory requirements for specifications relating to pipe insulation, duct insulation and duct leakage amounts.
+Refer to theprogram mandatory requirements prerequisites for specifications relating to pipe insulation, duct insulation and duct leakage amounts.

 3.13.2 Ventilation Ductwork.
 Projects may pursue performance credit for sealing central exhaust ventilation ductwork.
-To receive this credit, the actual measured duct leakage must be below the mandatory requirements of the program.
+To receive this credit, the actual measured duct leakage measured during the inspection phase of the project as part of the Testing and Verification Protocols conducted on the building, must be below the program mandatory requirements of the programprerequisite.
 To model the energy savings, the actual measured leakage shall be added to exhaust CFM in the Proposed Design.
-Similarly, add the exhaust leakage allowed in the mandatory requirements to the exhaust CFM in the Baseline Building Design.
+Similarly, add tThee- exhaust leakage allowed in the mandatory requirements to the exhaust CFM in the Baseline Building Design shall be modeled based on the prerequisites by adding 5 CFM per register per shaft and 5 CFM per floor per shaft to the specified exhaust CFM.